Australia won’t reopen to international travel until 2022

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-The Australian government announced that it is prolonging its ban on international travel by another three months.
+The Australian government announced on Thursday that it’s prolonging its ban on international travel to last through most of 2022.

-Initially, the emergency ban was supposed to be lifted by 17 March but the country’s Health Minister Greg Hunt said in a statement on Tuesday, 2 March, that the period will be extended until 17 June.
+Initially, the emergency ban was supposed to be lifted by 17 March 2021, but the country’s Health Minister Greg Hunt said in a statement on 2 March that the period will be extended until 17 June.
+Now, however, Australia’s Finance Minister Simon Birmingham has said that the country’s borders are unlikely to open until the middle or end of 2022.

 The rule isn’t just for people wanting to visit Australia — citizens aren’t allowed to leave the country either unless they are granted an exemption.

 But it seems to be working.
-The country has so far reported only 909 deaths and about 22,000 cases in a population of 25 million.
-It currently has one-way inbound flights as part of its travel bubble with New Zealand, which began last year.
+The country has so far reported only 910 deaths and about 29,000 cases in a population of 25 million.

 Featured photo by Clint Henderson/The Points Guy.